Arco-list/arco/database-gap-analysis.md

 **Recommendation:** Implement 3 new tables and 12 new columns before starting project wizard development.

+**Key Constraint:** Only professional accounts are allowed to list projects; the Create Company flow must promote homeowners to professionals before exposing the wizard.

 ---

 ## 🔴 CRITICAL GAPS - Must Implement